Takakiriy/typrm/README.md

 If you add the --verbose option to the search command of typrm, you can check the setting value of the TYPRM_LINE_NUM_GETTER environment variable and the result of the value of the `#ref:` tag parsed by the regular expression.

+## #alarm tag: display after the specified date and time when searching

+If you write the date and time after `#alarm:` and the date and time have passed, it will appear in the search results no matter what keyword you search for.

+    Token expiry (example):  #alarm: 2030-12-15

+Write the date and time in ISO format.
+The time zone is the same as the time zone of the process running typrm.

+    #alarm: 2020-12-15        #// Same as 2020-12-15 0:00
+    #alarm: 2020-12-15T12:00
+    #alarm: 2020-12-15 12:00
+    #alarm: 2020-12-15 12:00+00:00
+    #alarm: 2020-12-15 12:00:00
+    #alarm: 2020-12-15 12:00:00+00:00
+    #alarm: 0000-00-00
+    #alarm: 9999-99-99

+- If you do not normally search with typrm, you may miss that the specified date and time has passed.
+- You cannot set multiple alarms in a single line.

 ## (for developers) How to build the development environment